Doc-Ix/histopathology/README.md

 # Histopathology
-This repositiory contains all files of my Based on Kaggle Challenge [Histopathologic Cancer Detection - Identify metastatic tissue in histopathologic scans of lymph node sections](https://www.kaggle.com/c/histopathologic-cancer-detection/overview)
+In this repository you find the capstone project of my Machine Learning Nanodegree at Udacity.
+Based on the kaggle challenge [Histopathologic Cancer Detection - Identify metastatic tissue in histopathologic scans of lymph node sections](https://www.kaggle.com/c/histopathologic-cancer-detection/overview), the goal of this computer-vision project was an algorithm that is able to perform pathologic cancer detection.
+Using digital whole slide images (WSI) of lymph nodes sections as input, algorithms were trained to identify tumerous tissue in the center of the WSI provided.
+Please see [below](#Project_Details) for details.

 <details><summary>Table of Contents</summary><p>